 Do These 13 Things to Feel like a Local in Galway

-First thing first, I’m not a local of Galway.
+First thing first, I’m not a resident of Galway.
 In fact, I visited the city only once.
 Nevertheless, before my trip to Ireland, I made a list of things I wanted to do and see in Galway.
-It was just a guideline, a few helpful tips for someone visiting Galway for the first time.
-It never was or meant to be an strict itinerary.
-Little did I know that my usually helpful to-do list didn’t even make it out of the purse upon my arrival in Galway.
+Just a guideline, a few helpful tips for someone visiting Galway for the first time.
+It never was or meant to be a strict itinerary.
+Little did I know that my usually helpful to-do list didn’t even see the light of the day upon my arrival in Galway.

-I signed up for a guided tour from Dublin to visit the city, something that I don’t do often.
-But this trip turned out to be such a great experience.
+I signed up for a guided tour from Dublin to the Cliffs of Moher with a stop in Galway.
+I had many reasons not to do it and even more to do it.
+Despite all my concerns, this trip turned out to be such a great experience.
 Our enthusiastic local guide not only recommended the best things to do in Galway, but also filled us in on interesting facts about the city.
 After this one time in Galway, I felt like a local myself.

 Without further ado, let me share the 13 best things to do in Galway based on my own and, first of all, the local guide’s recommendations.

-TOP 13 THINGS TO DO IN GALWAY: RECOMMENDATIONS BY A LOCAL
+TOP 13 THINGS TO DO IN GALWAY: RECOMMENDED BY A LOCAL

 1. Enjoy Traditional Irish Music